briandgomez/Study/Security+/Security Program Management and Oversight.md

 - Annualized Rate of Occurrence
     - It determines how often a risk will happen in 1 year

-- <u>Risk appetite</u>: an organization's willingness to retain or embrace a certain level of risk to further goals
+- <u>Risk appetite</u>: an organization's overall willingness to accept a risk to achieve its goals (the mindset or amount of risk you're willing to take on)
-    - Like a highways speed limit.
-Government authorities have set the speed limit.
-The limit is an acceptable balance between safety and convenience

-- <u>Risk Tolerance</u>: the max amount of risk an organization is willing to take one
+- <u>Risk Tolerance</u>: the specific limits or boundaries of the risk appetite (the number or actual value of risk you're willing to take on)
-    - Drivers will be ticketed when the speed limit is violated.
-Ticketing usually occurs well above the posted limit.
-This tolerance can change with road conditions, weather, traffic, etc.

 - <u>Qualitative Risk Analysis</u>: method of assessing risk based on potential impact and likelihood without assigning a numerical value